How to Teach Your Kids About Holiday Budgeting | Mydoh

 How much should you budget for the holidays?

 When budgeting for the holidays, financial experts suggest spending between one and 1.5 per cent of your annual salary.
-Ultimately, you should choose a dollar amount you can comfortably afford.
-While many of us want to make the holidays a special time, it’s a good idea to avoid going into debt or taking out a short-term, unsecured loan with high interest rates.
+While that math might work for adults earning a yearly, salary, teens and kids should choose a dollar amount they feel they can comfortably afford.
 As the saying goes, “it’s the thought that counts.”
 So decide on a spending limit and stick with it.

 Do kids need a Christmas budget?